tbidne/charon/README.md

 **Usage:**

 ```
-Usage: sr r PATHS...
+Usage: safe-rm restore PATHS...

   Restores the trash path(s) to their original location.
 Can use wildcards to
-  match trash paths e.g. '*foo*bar' matches foobar, xxxfooyyybar, etc. To match a
+  match trash paths e.g. '*foo*bar' matches foobar, xxxfooyyybar, etc. To match
-  filename with a literal * not representing a wildcard -- e.g. '*foo' -- the *
+  a filename with a literal * not representing a wildcard -- e.g. '*foo' -- the
-  must be escaped (sr r '\*foo').
+  * must be escaped (safe-rm restore '\*foo').

 Available options: